brianyamasaki/get-that-job/docs/src/interviews/speed-dating.md

 ## Don't bury the lead.
 Lead with the lead

+Make every sentence of your answer count.
+Start with an interesting sentence that anybody could understand and imagine.
+Fill in with details that clarify how they might imagine your first sentence idea.

 How do you answer the question **"Where did you go on vacation?"**

 ::: danger Lame answer to "Where did you go on vacation"